CONCORD, N.C. — Story by Race Chaser Online Managing Editor Jacob Seelman – CMS/John Davison photo –

 TOP TENS: 10

-BEST ON-TRACK MOMENT: Winning seven races in a row to kick off the 2015 Bojangles’ Summer Shootout.
+BEST ON-TRACK MOMENT: Winning four races in a row during Rounds 5 through 8 of the 2015 Bojangles’ Summer Shootout.

 About the Writer